 Shoney’s Hot Fudge Cake is a dessert that has ice cream sandwiched between devil food cake.
 Shoney’s and Bob’s Big Boy aren’t around as much as they used to be, but you can make this menu item at home.

 Who doesn’t remember this glorious dessert from Shoney’s Big Boy (or Bob’s Big Boy)?
 The iconic hot fudge cake was many a suburban kid’s birthday dessert.
-It’s retro vibe and the irresistible combination of moist devil’s food cake, creamy vanilla ice cream, thick and rich hot fudge sauce, and billowy whipped cream is not to be missed, even if you’ve never tried it before.
+It’s a retro vibe and the irresistible combination of moist devil’s food cake, creamy vanilla ice cream, thick and rich hot fudge sauce, and billowy whipped cream is not to be missed, even if you’ve never tried it before.
 And don’t forget the cherry on top!

 And don’t forget National FREE Hot Fudge Cake Day at Shoney’s!
 Last year, it was December 6th, so keep your eye on the calendar for when you can enjoy this treat free.
 Until then, make and enjoy this CopyKat version whenever the mood strikes!